 - Implement targeted education and workforce development training programs

 The projects and programs of the DoD MIIs are game-changing catalysts that serve as a connective tissue uniting innovative industrial ecosystems with emerging technology and market sectors in the United States.
 Convening this network of visionaries enables DoD to connect with the ecosystem needed to bring new technologies to U.S. warfighters.
-DoD's strategic commitment of

-$954 million has resulted in
+$1+ billion committed investment has resulted in

 education and workforce development (EWD) strategy and programs.
 The institutes’ programs provide guidance, education, and workforce development activities that increase workforce preparedness for advanced manufacturing jobs.
-Such jobs are that of highly skilled technicians, skilled production workers, technical engineers, scientists, and laboratory personnel.
-Many activities focus on leading in educating, credentialing, and technical training for advanced manufacturing professionals within each institutes’ unique manufacturing technology area.
+Such jobs include highly skilled technicians, skilled production workers, technical engineers, scientists, and laboratory personnel.
+Many programs focus on leading in educating, credentialing, and technical training for advanced manufacturing professionals within each institutes’ unique manufacturing technology area.

 There has also been tremendous growth across institute-led workforce efforts especially in educator instruction and science, technology, engineering, and mathematics (STEM)-activities.
-The Institutes’ EWD programs are supported by industry, community colleges, universities, surrounding communities, and states.
-In 2021 alone, DoD MIIs have benefited over

-80.5K participants, including students, educators, and professionals across the nation.
-While each institute has their own business and workforce operational plans in collaboration with their sponsoring agencies and partners to meet DoD’s strategic goals, they collectively work across the
+The institutes’ EWD programs are supported by industry, community colleges, universities, surrounding communities, and states.
+While each institute has their own business and workforce operational plans in collaboration with their sponsoring agencies and partners to meet DoD’s strategic goals, they collectively work with OSD ManTech’s

 Manufacturing USA network to expand their initiatives nation-wide.